The Virginia Code considers the act of larceny as the theft of another person’s property.

 In Virginia, stealing any firearm, regardless of the value, counts as grand larceny.

 Further, any crimes committed with the stolen firearm are punished more harshly because of a grand larceny conviction.

-For special cases, the court (or jury) can also choose to lower this sentence to confinement in a jail for a period not exceeding 1 year and/or a fine of no more than $2,500.
+For special cases, the court (or jury) can also choose to lower this sentence to confinement in jail for a period not exceeding one year and/or a fine of no more than $2,500.

-Further, all felony penalties apply when convicted of grand larceny in Virginia.
-Felons lose their civil rights such as the right to vote, own a firearm, or serve on a jury.
+For example, felons in Virginia lose several civil rights, such as the right to vote, own a firearm, or serve on a jury.